AWS

 This section outlines each step (circle) mentioned above, demonstrating the creation of a single ingress resource.

-1. The controller monitors the API server for ingress events.
-When it identifies ingress resources that fulfill its requirements, it starts creating the corresponding AWS resources.
+1. The controller monitors the API server for ingress events

-2. An Application Load Balancer (ALB, also known as ELBv2) is created in AWS for the new ingress resource.
-This ALB can be either internet-facing or internal, and you can use annotations to specify the subnets it is created in.
+2. An Application Load Balancer (ALB, also known as ELBv2) is created in AWS for the new ingress resource (internet facing or internal if you need)

-4. Listeners are created for every port specified in the ingress resource annotations.
-If no port is specified, reasonable defaults (80 or 443) are used.
-Certificates can also be attached through annotations.
+4. Listeners are created for every port specified in the ingress resources and SSL certs can be attached

 AWS Load Balancer Controller on EKS Cluster